Eugene McDermott: Philanthropy

 A scientist and businessman, McDermott was particularly interested in improving education, which he called "biological humanics."
 Along with Cecil Green, he was a co-founder of St. Mark's School of Texas in 1950; their endowment included the donation of a planetarium, observatory, and math-science quadrangle.
-He was a major donor to many universities and served on the boards of Southern Methodist University, Massachusetts Institute of Technology (MIT), and Southwestern Medical School in Dallas.
+He was a major donor to many universities and was on the boards of Southern Methodist University, Massachusetts Institute of Technology (MIT), and Southwestern Medical School in Dallas.
 He co-founded the Graduate Research Center of the Southwest in 1961, which became the University of Texas at Dallas (UTD) in 1969.
 In 2001, his wife Margaret endowed the Eugene McDermott Scholars Program at UTD.

 The couple gifted Fredericksburg, Texas with a home for the county's Pioneer Memorial Library by restoring the 1882 Gillespie County Courthouse.

-McDermott was actively involved in the arts, serving on the Boards of the Dallas Public Library, the Dallas Museum of Art, and the Dallas Symphony Orchestra, and aided in the conception of the Margo Jones Theatre, an early experiment in theatre in the round.
+McDermott was actively involved in the arts, on the Boards of the Dallas Public Library, the Dallas Museum of Art, and the Dallas Symphony Orchestra, and aided in the conception of the Margo Jones Theatre, an early experiment in theatre in the round.

 The annual Eugene McDermott Award in the Arts was created at MIT in 1974, and carries a $100,000 stipend as of 2014.
 The Award celebrates individuals whose artistic trajectory reveals that they will achieve the highest distinction in their fields and continue to produce inspiring work for many years to come.
 The stipend represents an investment in the recipient's future creative work, rather than a prize for a particular project or lifetime of achievement.
 The awardee becomes an artist in residence at MIT, studying and teaching for a period of time.

 He died at his home in Dallas on August 23, 1973, after an illness of several months.
 He was buried at Hillcrest Memorial Park in Dallas after services were held at Dallas's Highland Park Methodist Church.